spotlightpa/poor-richard/content/news/2020-11-07-SPLDOWNBALLOT07.md

 Shapiro defeated<b> </b>Republican challenger Heather Heidelbaugh to win reelection, according to the Associated Press.
 The AP late Friday had yet to declare a winner in the race for state treasurer, in which incumbent Democrat Joe Torsella trailed Republican challenger Stacy Garrity.

-The Associated Press had also called 17 out of 18 congressional races in Pennsylvania for the incumbent.
+The AP had also called 17 of 18 congressional races in Pennsylvania for the incumbent.
 In the remaining race, Democratic Rep. Conor Lamb, in the Pittsburgh suburbs, was leading.

 {{<picture src="external/sn5asjvj169hr34hcv3c6n142c.jpeg" description="Republican state Sen. Tom Killion campaigns in Aston, Pa., in August." caption="Republican state Sen. Tom Killion campaigns in Aston, Pa., in August." credit="JOSE F. MORENO / Philadelphia Inquirer">}}

 In the legislature, Republicans in both the House and Senate were poised to keep their majorities, based on races called by the AP.
 Democrats flipped one seat, as Sen. Tom Killion, <a href="https://www.inquirer.com/politics/pennsylvania/philadelphia-suburbs-republicans-trump-20200823.html" target=_blank>a moderate Republican from Delaware and Chester Counties</a>, lost to Democrat John Kane.
 But Republicans were up in one other closely watched Senate race and scored a victory in another Friday evening.

 Of the House races not called by 5 p.m.
 Friday, six were Republican-held seats in the Philadelphia suburbs.
-Democrats failed to flip any of the seats they had targeted in Allegheny County, according to Associated Press projections.
+Democrats failed to flip any of the seats they had targeted in Allegheny County, according to AP projections.

 Tension over down-ballot Democratic failures went public Thursday.
-Emily Skopov, who lost her campaign for <a href="https://www.inquirer.com/politics/election/pittsburgh-pennsylania-suburbs-joe-biden-donald-trump-20200928.html" target=_blank>an open Republican-held state House in the Pittsburgh suburbs</a>, while responding to a tweet that accused progressive lawmakers of tone-deaf messaging, described herself as “<a href="https://twitter.com/EmilySkopovPA/status/1324461733650567171">a casualty/collateral damage of this offensively poor messaging.”</a> Skopov later apologized for her “offensively poor choice of words.”
+Emily Skopov, who lost her campaign for <a href="https://www.inquirer.com/politics/election/pittsburgh-pennsylania-suburbs-joe-biden-donald-trump-20200928.html" target=_blank>an open Republican-held state House seat in the Pittsburgh suburbs</a>, while responding to a tweet that accused progressive lawmakers of tone-deaf messaging, described herself as “<a href="https://twitter.com/EmilySkopovPA/status/1324461733650567171">a casualty/collateral damage of this offensively poor messaging.”</a> Skopov later apologized for her “offensively poor choice of words.”

 State Rep. Summer Lee (D., Allegheny) said white Democrats shouldn’t blame Black organizers and activists for their losses.

-“You did NOT lose in your suburbs where you’ve allowed racism to fester because ‘defund police’ or ‘progressive messaging,’” she wrote on Twitter.
-“You lost because the Democratic Party has no down ballot strategy, no message that resonates w/the masses, no field strategy, no vision.”
+“You did NOT lose in your suburbs where you’ve allowed racism to fester because ‘defund police’ or ‘progressive messaging,’ ” she wrote on Twitter.
+“You lost because the Democratic Party has no down-ballot strategy, no message that resonates w/the masses, no field strategy, no vision.”

 {{<picture src="external/2n6ktw2h0mdd610j0qenyhjqjr.jpeg" description="Democratic state House candidate Emily Skopov in Allegheny County in September." caption="Democratic state House candidate Emily Skopov in Allegheny County in September." credit="TOM GRALISH / Philadelphia Inquirer">}}

 Mikus, the Democratic strategist in Pittsburgh, said the law enforcement issue and accusations of wanting to “defund the police” was a common attack from Republicans this year.
-He said Biden, as a presidential candidate, was in a better position to push back on those kinds of attacks more loudly than low-profile legislative candidates.
+He said Biden, as a presidential candidate, was in a better position to push back on those kinds of attacks than low-profile legislative candidates.

 “Joe Biden was able to wade through some of the trickier national issues,” Mikus said.